Ever had a New Year’s resolution that you’ve actually kept? Congratulations, because you’re in the minority.

 New Year Resolution #3:Commit to the long term

-Hot on the heals of (and probably closely related related to) not having a bank, the biggest problem we see is punters who just can’t see past the short term.
+Hot on the heels of (and probably closely related to) not having a bank, the biggest problem we see is punters who just can’t see past the short term.

 There’s simply no point subscribing to a professional’s package, or coming up with your own approach, and then abandoning it after a losing day, week, or month.

 Losing streaks happen to the most successful of punters.
 It’s just variance in action.
+Focus on making good bets and not individual results.
 Whilst every situation is different, three months is generally a good rule-of-thumb in terms of the minimum period you should give something if you’re serious about it.

 New Year Resolution #4: Open accounts, compare the odds